 Also, you can view or update an agent's commission defaults by finding the agent and then selecting commission defaults under the commissions tab.

-Tip: You can set up an automated workflow that triggers when a servicing agent changes on a policy so you can keep up to date as policies are changed.
+Tip: You can set up an automated workflow that triggers when a servicing agent changes on a policy so you can be kept up to date as policies are changed.

 Which defaults are used when I assign the servicing agent as I create a policy?